abonello/food_nutrition/README.md

 ## Confirm Delete

 Implemented route to delete food item.
+Tested by creating a test items and deleting them.
-Tested by creating a test item and deleting it.
+Implemented route to delete food class.
+Tested by creating a test items and deleting them.

+Functionality includes the ability to cancel the delete process.